-The legislation directed the Virginia Department of Forestry (DOF) to develop best management practices (BMPs) for the sustainable harvesting of biomass.
+The legislation directs the Virginia Department of Forestry (DOF) to develop best management practices (BMPs) for the sustainable harvesting of biomass by Dec.
+1, 2023.
 In order for the biomass-fueled electric generation to qualify under the Renewable Portfolio Standard and be eligible for the sale of renewable energy credits, the biomass must be harvested in compliance with these biomass BMPs.

-The legislation directed that the BMPs include a life-cycle carbon analysis (LCA), developed in coordination with the Virginia Department of Environmental Quality (DEQ) and relevant stakeholders, that includes all carbon emissions, including supply chain emissions, forgone sequestration, and the emissions from burning biomass resources for electricity generation.
+The legislation directs that the BMPs include a life-cycle carbon analysis (LCA), developed in coordination with the Virginia Department of Environmental Quality (DEQ) and relevant stakeholders, that includes all carbon emissions, including supply chain emissions, forgone sequestration, and the emissions from burning biomass resources for electricity generation.